-Formed in 1991, the Massachusetts Senior Games kindled the Olympic spirit and ignited the flame for thousands of older adults across the Commonwealth.
+Formed in 1991 by Dr. Jack Neumann of Springfield College, the Massachusetts Senior Games kindled the Olympic spirit and ignited the flame for thousands of older adults across the Commonwealth.

 The Games gives them the opportunity to participate in a variety of activities throughout the year.
 Massachusetts Senior Games began with a "Fun Walk" in Forest Park, Springfield, Massachusetts.
 One hundred fifty spirited seniors crossed the finish line in the fall of 1991 and the "Games Began!"

 The following year 250 senior athletes gathered in June at Springfield College to participate in eleven events in track and field, swimming, tennis, and others.
 Many qualified for the USNSSO National Senior Sports Classic held in Baton Rouge in May, 1993.

 1995 marked the first Winter Games held at Mt.
 Wachusett, Princeton, Massachusetts.
 Over 150 athletes participated in giant slalom, cross country and ice hockey.